 Exporting teff to Europe

-Teff is one of the smallest-sized grains and a staple food in Ethiopia.
+Teff is one of the smallest sized grains and a staple food in Ethiopia.
 Teff was initially exported to supply Ethiopians living abroad, but it has caught the interest of many other consumers in Europe.
-Its nutritional value and gluten-free nature make teff very suitable as an ingredient on the increasing market for healthy bakery, cereal and snack products.
+Its nutritional and gluten-free value make teff very suitable as an ingredient for the increasing demand in healthy bakery, cereal and snack products.

 Contents of this page

 - What makes Europe an interesting market for teff?

 - What trends offer opportunities on the European market for teff?

 - What requirements should teff comply with to be allowed on the European market?

 - What are the requirement for niche markets?

 - What competition do you face on the European teff market?

 - Who are your rivals?